Divorce Attorneys in New Brunswick, NJ

 The divorce process can seem intimidating but our lawyers at Garces, Grabler, and LeBrocq are here to be your fierce advocate to make you feel confident every step of the way.
+In the United States, the cost of a divorce varies from $15,000 to about $42,500.
 Whether it be a simple divorce with the only goal being to dissolve the marriage, or a complex divorce involving custody disputes and dissipation of major assets, or anything in between, we are here to be your advocate and guide.

 In New Jersey it is important to understand that there is no such thing is a “legal separation”.
 If parties who are living separate and apart want to legally end their marriage, a divorce is necessary.
 There are 9 different grounds (reasons) to file for divorce in New Jersey, but except for in certain Immigration situations, the grounds for divorce itself are not highly relevant to the divorce process.
 That is to say the Court is not much interested in why you are filing divorce, just in what issues need to be resolved during your case.